 The same gear can be used for winter touring, but will be fairly light in comparison to a true winter coat with pants.
 It is wise to be prepared and to not be in a rush to your destination during winter.
 Your bike tires contact to the road are like pin needles compared to a four wheeled car, and even these cars with more traction still spin out and lose control if the driver is not weary of the road conditions.
 Make sure you have the RIGHT TIRES.

-Here are the best items to purchase for a fun ride in the snow:
+Here are the best items to purchase for a fun and safe ride in the snow:

 - Balaclava / Cycling Cap